-Although the prospect of starting a new business can be very exciting and potentially rewarding, there are many potentially frightening and confusing aspects of a new start-up to be addressed, researched and tackled before day one.
+Although the prospect of starting a new business in Bergen County, NJ can be very exciting and potentially rewarding, there are many potentially frightening and confusing aspects of a new start-up to be addressed, researched and tackled before day one.

 We can help you to obtain a Federal Tax Identification Number (EIN), fill out the necessary forms, and get you running, knowing that everything has been properly undertaken.

-When starting a business, there are different types of entities to establish.
+When starting a business in Bergen County NJ, there are different types of entities to establish.
 The type of business you create regulates which type of income tax return you will ultimately have to file.
 For most businesses, the most common business establishments generally fall under one of two federal tax systems; the C-Corporation, which entails taxing both the business entity itself on the revenues it has earned and its owners from the dividends or other profits that they have received.

 The second tax system refers to a pass-through taxation, also known as a flow-through entity.
 While the entity itself is not taxed, the business owners themselves are taxed on the entity’s income.

 While each entity has its own advantages, we can provide you with the appropriate guidance to help you decide which of the two federal tax systems to use by examining your limitation of liability to guard your assets.

 When deciding what type of business entity to form at the time when starting a company, you must choose whether to structure the company as an S-Corp or C-Corp.
 However, it is important to clarify the differences between the two, as it will help you choose which one will be best for you and your Bergen County, NJ business tax structure.
 The major difference between the two is that while S-Corps are noted as “pass-through” entities, in which a business’ profits and losses are reported as part of the owner’s income, C-Corps are taxed both at the corporate level as well as on the owner’s personal income tax return (only if corporate income were to be distributed to the corporation’s shareholders as dividends).